abrehan2/Inventory-System-API/README.md

-# `Inventory-System-API`
-This is a back-end of the [Inventory-System-UI](https://github.com/abrehan2/Inventory-System-UI.git)
+> This is a back-end of the [Inventory-System-UI](https://github.com/abrehan2/Inventory-System-UI.git)

 ### Run the command below to install the server-side dependencies
 ```nodejs